Laura Fuentes

 Make it gluten-free or grain-free

-To make this recipe gluten-free, use gluten-free pasta or if you need a grain-free option, try spiraled zucchini noodles.
+Use gluten-free pasta, or if you need a grain-free option, try spiraled zucchini noodles.
 Just make sure to sauté or steam the noodles before tossing them with the rest of the ingredients.

 Swap the pepperoni

-If you don’t have pepperoni around, add chopped deli meat or prosciutto.
+No pepperoni around?
+Add chopped deli meat or prosciutto.

 Swap the cheese